-Galahad (2004) reported that many young people seemed uneasy about disclosing drug use.
-Barriers to appropriate disclosure such as lack of treatment, perception of lack of treatment or lack of skill of the assessor should be overcome.
-Information, in both written and oral form, should be provided during assessment about the treatment options available, both in the short term and the long term.
-Should dependence or problems related to substance misuse be noted, reassurance should be given that services are available to support the individual and their parent/carer.
+Galahad (2004) reported that many juveniles seemed uneasy about disclosing drug use in or out of custody.
+Barriers to appropriate disclosure such as lack of treatment, perception of lack of treatment or lack of skill of the assessor must be overcome.
+Information, in both written and oral form, must be provided during the identification process about the treatment options available, both in the short term and the long term.
+Should dependence or problems related to substance misuse be noted, reassurance must be given that services are available to support the individual and their parent/carer.

-Presenting a non-judgemental, reassuring attitude helps to establish rapport and good communication, which facilitates engagement with the assessment and treatment process.
-In addition, assessment should take account of the young person's cultural background and their cognitive, language and emotional development.
+Interviewers within the secure setting may be perceived by the young person as authoritarian or the interviewer's approach may seem patronising.
+It is important that the interviewer acknowledges the possibility of these difficulties and attempts to conduct the interview in as facilitative as manner as possible.
+Presenting a non-judgemental, reassuring attitude helps establish rapport and good communication, which facilitates engagement with the assessment and treatment process.
+In addition assessment must take account of the young person's cultural background, and their cognitive, language and emotional development.
 It is common for substance users to use local slang or terms for substances and routes of administration; these differ from region to region and change rapidly.
 It is important to clarify what substances are being used and how they are taken by checking with the young person, rather than guessing their meaning.
 The same slang name is often used in different areas for different substances.

 Good assessment is crucial for the continuing care of the young person.
 It is essential in the development of a comprehensive care plan and the review of this care plan.
-Assessment is an ongoing process that should be updated fully and regularly.
+Assessment is an ongoing process that must be updated fully and regularly.
 Comprehensive assessment is likely to take several sessions to complete in order to organise a full care plan.
-It is essential that there is accurate documentation of this assessment in the young person's case records.
+It is essential that there is accurate documentation of this assessment in the medical records.
 The rest of this chapter describes specific elements of the assessment process.